STONER22/PayAndTalk/README.md

 4. Run start.sh or start.bat (Linux&Windows)

 ### Setup
-1. Go to http://localhost:8080/ in your browser
+1. Go to project folder and start login.py file.
 2. Enter the phone number from your account
 (**you must have an access to this phone number**)
 3. After redirect, enter the confirmation code that will be sent in the SMS
-4. Enter the room id (you can find it in the share link)
+4. Enter the Google Sheet url (See [Setup GAS.md](GAS.md))
-5. Enter the language that the robot will speak (ru, en, etc.)
+5. Enter the password to access to dashboard
-6. After redirect, enter the application id and application secret from your donation alerts application
-(you can find it [here](https://www.donationalerts.com/application/clients))
-7. Log in to donation alerts if need it
-8. Now you can invite your user to become a speaker.
-After a while, he will accept the invitation and you will be able to accept donations via your donation link

-For reset configuration, delete the file "donatehouse/setting.ini".
+For reset configuration, delete the file "PayAndTalk/setting.ini".
 Also you can edit this file for faster setup.

 ## ❤️ Help